viam-labs/viamcodelabs/site/viamguides/src/install-esp32/install-esp32.md

 - A computer running Mac, Windows, or Linux
 - [ESP32 development board](https://www.amazon.com/FREENOVE-ESP32-WROVER-Compatible-Wireless-Detailed/dp/B0CJJHXD1W) - check the Viam docs for [specific resource requirements](https://docs.viam.com/installation/#compatibility)
-- USB data cable - make sure the cable is capable of data transfer (not just charging)
+- USB data cable - make sure the cable is capable of data transfer (not just charging); refer to this resource for [How To Tell If A USB Cable Is For Charging Or Data Transfer](https://glidedigital.com/how-to-tell-if-a-usb-cable-is-for-charging-or-data-transfer)

 ### What You’ll Build

 - Flash a build of the `viam-micro-server`, along with your machine’s credentials and your wifi information, to your ESP32 development board.
+Then configure and control your ESP32 using Viam.

 ### Watch the Video